 A Splash of Color

 Recently a new trend in running was born, The Color Run.
-This type of event was created to make running a five-kilometer race less intimidating, less competitive and more about promoting a healthy lifestyle.
+This type of event was created to make running a five-kilometer race less intimidating and more about promoting a healthy lifestyle.
 At the start of each mile mark, volunteers throw a colored powder at the participants running by.
 The colored powder consists of dyed cornstarch, which is safe to toss around and can easily be made at home.
 Student council can create its own version of this race on campus where any student or community member can participate with a donation as the registration fee.
 Since the race is not timed, there is less room for competition and more room for people to enjoy their time and the explosion of color.
 Require participants to wear white shirts so the colors really show.
-Make it clear that participants will be doused in color and should expect to leave the marathon resembling a rainbow.
-This event is great to get the community to experience a new way to run a race while supporting a deserving cause.

 Battle of the Bands

 Highlight your classmates’ musical talents and host a battle of the bands.
-Before the event, you will need to hold auditions for promising musicians at your school.
+You will need to hold auditions for promising musicians at your school.
 Have student council vote on their favorite bands that will be showcased in the final concert event.
 Ask your school if you can use the auditorium for the concert venue.
 Create a program that lists when each band is performing that also includes a little background on the artists themselves.
 In the weeks leading up to the event, sell tickets online as a donation to your campaign; just have each person add their name to their donation so you can assemble a list of people with tickets.
 You can also sell tickets at the door with an online donation via a computer, tablet or mobile device.
-Consider offering students a discounted price and charging parents and community members a slightly higher amount.
-If you decide to hold this event annually, award the winners as reigning champions who will earn a guaranteed spot in the following year’s competition.

 Your Very Own Triwizard Cup